tuckduck/nba_web_app/README.md

 components dynamically. ie. with the card grid how to create new rows/columns and then insert a new card into them dynamically.
 Similar issue with using React listgroup, instead I had to work around using vanilla html.

-Also a better pattern for the dispatcher/holder of references would probably be necessary as the app expands.
+Potential feature would be to add search by team to the search bar.
+However with the current API would require pulling the database and reindexing locally since the API currently offers no way to search for a player(s) via team id or name.
+The API search parameter leaves much to be desired, so possibly looking for a better API or storing data locally would be options moving forward.

-Add search by team to the search bar.
-However with the current API would require pulling the database and reindexing locally since it currently offers no way to search for a player using team id.
+Also my current design of the dispatcher object holding all the component references probably needs improvement.
+Need to look further into React "hooks" and lifecycle methods, seem to provide support for this kind of stuff.